AlphaRalph/IoTSensorBase/README.md

 We do not need any relations between sets of data.
 For this reason, we went looking for a NO-SQL database.
 In combination with Raspberry-Pi we decided to use a MONGO-DB.
-Only in the course of the project did we become aware of some difficulties.
+While using MONGO-DB we got aware of some difficuties.
 * Old Mongo DBs no longer work with the current C# drivers.
 * new Mongo DBs cannot be easily installed on the latest Raspberry OS versions

-Translated with www.DeepL.com/Translator (free version)
+* retrieving data from Mongo-DB does not work with standard Selects.

 <p align="right">(<a href="#top">back to top</a>)</p>